 We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and Standards and Procedures for Audits of California K-12 Local Education Agencies, 2013-14, published by the Education Audit Appeals Panel.
-Those standards and the Standards and Procedures for Audits of the California K-12 Local Education Agencies for Audits of the California K-12 Local Education Agencies for Audits of the California K-12 Local Education and Procedures for Audits of the California K-12 Local Education Agencies for Audits of the California K-12 Local Education Agencies require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a material effect on the programs identified in the below schedule occurred.
+Those standards and the Standards and Procedures for Audits of the California K-12 Local Education Agencies for Audits of the California K-12 Local Education Agencies for audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a material effect on the programs identified in the below schedule occurred.
 An audit includes examining, on a test basis, evidence about UCSC's compliance with those requirements and performing such other procedures as we considered necessary under the circumstances.